RianMontagh/RianMontagh.github.io/_posts/2026-09-23-Improving-and-Exploring-Channel-Conveyance-Analyses.md

 This plot surprised me by how static in time some of the velocity patterns are.
 It made me feel better when I referred back to Shelby's plot and saw that her along-channel velocity also had consistent patterns regardless of output time.
 In my plots, from 4 km to 8 km, the velocity is consistently lower with less fluctuations.
 I am guessing this has to do with this portion of the river being wider and braided.

 The portion from 0-4 km has large spikes, which I propose come from the input hydrograph needing some distance to regulate to a realistic velocity.
 The very upstream part of the model is confined from the North Cedarville bridge, but then quickly becomes braided.
+I wonder if the higher velocities here helped prevent the massive deposition that was occurring in the old model.

+To plot the area, I used the variable cross_section_area, which is described as "wet area of observation cross section."
+This term could be used to assess how the cross sectional area has changed due to erosion and deposition &mdash; the only problem with it is that during overtopping, the slice of area that is above the banks will be accounted for.
+That increase in area does not correspond with erosion of the channel or an increase in the ability of the channel to convey water.
+However, I still wanted to visualize it because I was hoping to attribute increases or decreases in Q with increases or decreases in velocity and/or wetted area.